BorisPolonsky/dify-helm/charts/dify/README.md

   password: "difyai123456"
   useSSL: false
 ```
-Refer to `external<Service>` sections for more details.
+Refer to `external<Service>` sections in `values.yaml` for each of the component to be used.

+## Advanced Operations
-## Migrate from Built-in Redis and PostgreSQL to Separate Releases
+### Migrate from Built-in Redis and PostgreSQL to Separate Releases

-This guide explains how to migrate from the built-in Redis and PostgreSQL deployments to separate releases while preserving your data.

-This approach is useful for:
+#### Intro
+It's advised to use Redis, PostgreSQL from external providers over the built-in middlewares for production use regarding:
+- enterprise-level maintainability,
-- Managing Redis and PostgreSQL independently from the Dify release
+- managing Redis and PostgreSQL independently of the Dify release,
-- Applying different upgrade cycles for the database components
+- applying different upgrade cycles, and
-- Utilizing more advanced configurations not available in the subcharts
+- utilizing advanced configurations that are not available in the subcharts.

+To migrate from the built-in Redis and PostgreSQL deployments to separate releases while preserving existing data, refer to the following sections:

+#### Prerequisite
-This section assumes the replication architecture of built-in Redis and PostgreSQL given the default configurations.
+This guide assumes the replication architecture of built-in Redis and PostgreSQL given the default configurations.
 For non-default setups (e.g., Redis in Sentinel mode), you will need to implement a custom migration solution.

-#### Preparation

 Set the following environment variables according to your deployment: